The mode dial on a camera has many different options, but the “P” is often neglected. P mode or Program mode is useful but often misunderstood.

 It’s best to use exposure compensation to correct how light or dark the image is in P mode.
 Start by testing the exposure.
 Take a test shot of the subject.
 (If your camera has an electronic viewfinder, it shows a live preview with the current exposure, so a test shot is unnecessary.)

 View the photo and determine if you want the image to be lighter or darker.
 If the exposure is already perfect, move on to step three.
 If not, use exposure compensation to dial the exposure up or down.

 The exact process varies by camera.
 But you can adjust exposure compensation in most cameras by pressing and holding the button with the plus-minus (+/-) icon.
 You then use the dial to turn the exposure compensation up or down.

 Use a positive exposure compensation number if you need a lighter image.
 Each +1 will double the amount of light in the photo.
 If the image is only a little bit too dark, a +1/3 or +2/3 setting may be enough.

 If you need the image to be darker, go the opposite route with a negative number.
 A -1 will be half the amount of light.
 Again, a -1/3 or -2/3 may be sufficient.

 Programmed auto is sometimes also referred to as ISO-priority mode.
 While there’s more to the mode than that, it is a mode where you can set the ISO and leave everything else up to the camera.

-For shots after sunset, try a higher ISO such as ISO 3200.
-For indoor shots, somewhere in between.
+For shots after sunset, try a higher ISO, like ISO 3200.
+For indoor shots, pick a setting in between.
 Choose an even higher ISO if you are working with fast-moving subjects and need to keep them sharp.

-This depends on the light in the scene and whether you’ve reached a limit in the camera or lens’ capabilities.
-Continue using the control dial until you find the settings that are more appropriate than what the camera has selected.
+This depends on the light in the scene and whether you’ve reached a limit in the camera’s or lens’ capabilities.
+Continue using the control dial until you find the settings more appropriate than what the camera has selected.